Benign Underfitting of Stochastic Gradient Descent: A generalization gap lower bound for SGD

-\paragraph{A note on stability of SGD.} We conclude this section with a note regarding stability rates of SGD in non-smooth SCO.
+We conclude this section with a note regarding stability rates of SGD in non-smooth SCO.
 Implicit in \cref{thm:lb_main}, is that average stability of SGD coincides with the tight uniform stability rate of $\Theta(\eta \sqrt n)$ established by \cite{bassily2020stability}.
 This is because \cref{thm:lb_main} provides the $\Omega(\eta \sqrt n)$ lower bound on the most general stability notion, which is precisely the generalization gap \citep{shalev2010learnability}.
-Similarly, the lower bound given by \cref{thm:sc_lb_main} establishes average stability of SGD in the strongly convex case to be $\Omega(1/\lambda \sqrt n)$.
-Combined with the naive upper bound argument for uniform stability of $O(1/\lambda \sqrt n)$, we get a tight characterization of stability for strongly convex losses for the standard step size schedule.
-Furthermore, a short argument combining \cref{lem:sc_iterates} and \cref{lem:sgd_strong_stab} provides a tight characterization for an arbitrary step size schedule for the case that $\lambda \geq 1/\sqrt n$.
+We refer the reader to \cref{sec:stability} for a more elaborate discussion.